groundcover-com/caretta/README.md

 ### Configuration
 You can configure Caretta using helm values.
 Useful values:
-* **tolreations** can be specified to make sure Caretta's eBPF-agent will run on all cluster in your nodes. *default value will tolerate common control-plane node annotations*
+* **tolerations** can be specified to make sure Caretta's eBPF-agent will run on all cluster in your nodes. *default value will tolerate common control-plane node annotations*
 * **victoria-metrics-single.server.persistentVolume.enabled** can be set to *true* if you wish to save Caretta's metrics to a persistent volume *default: false*
 * **pollIntervalSeconds** can be modified to specify the polling and publishing interval of new metrics from the kernel. *default: 5*